EGK123/fluffy-happiness/x_team_rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

-Dealines.
+Deadlines.
 We will create a shared text document on GitHub to share our progress towards our tasks.

 ## How will will communicate difficulties with a task assigned to us